-There are many different types of fleece projects from blankets to hats to sweaters to dog beds.
+There are many types of fleece projects from blankets to hats to sweaters to dog beds.
 I’ve even included a few no sew fleece projects for those that want something quick and easy.
 These fleece sewing projects would be perfect for Christmas.
 It’s never too early to start making a few handmade gifts.

 - 15 Minute Fleece Cat Hat

 - Basic Fleece Hat